rdmtc/node-red-contrib-sun-position/README.md

     - `msg.payload.times.nadir` nadir (darkest moment of the night, sun is in the lowest position)
   - `msg.payload.pos` array with a boolean of every defined limit of the azimuth, which is _true_ if the azimuth is inside the limit.
   - `msg.payload.posChanged` boolean which is true if any of the defined limit of the azimuth has changed to the last calculation.
+  - `msg.payload.startTime` if a start time is defined the start timestamp (inclusive of offset).
+  - `msg.payload.endTime` if a end time is defined the end timestamp (inclusive of offset).
+  - `msg.payload.sunInSky` if a start and an end time is defined a boolean value indicating whether it is currently considered daylight hours.

 ```json
 {